Test Integration: Advertising

 If the Test Advertising Feature is of interest, the StreamLayer development team is on-hand and available to ensure the integration is done smoothly and properly.
 The steps to get started that are covered in this guide are:

-- Install the StreamLayer test SDK.
-This can be done via the Carthage Package Manager or manually.
+- Install the StreamLayer test SDK via Swift Package Manager

-- Position the overlay within your video experience.
+- Position the StreamLayer Element within your video experience

 Prerequisites